-It has stopped me being fixated on being liked.
+It has stopped me from being fixated on being liked.
 You have to be firm and challenge the status quo.

 Has it informed your leadership style?

 Yes it has, it has made me stand for something and not accept as much.
 Makes me more direct.
 I was an inclusive leader but I have taken it to the next level.
-I actively consider whose voices aren’t in the room, and realised you are liked so much more for acceptance than challenge.
+I actively consider whose voices aren’t in the room, and realized you are liked so much more for acceptance than a challenge.

 - Engaged in a huge listening exercise – 140 interviews in groups to get feedback on what it feels like to work here

-- Set up three networks: LGBTQ+ network (renamed Pride), Heritage network, Women’s network, Parents network
+- Set up three networks: LGBTQ+ network (renamed Pride), Heritage network, Women’s Network, Parents network

 - Intersectionality with a committee across all four